Legendrian links and d\'ej\`a vu moments: Legendrian submanifolds

 such that $\iota|_{L\times\{t\}}:L\times\{t\} \hookrightarrow Y$ is an embedding and the submanifold $\Lambda_t=\iota(L\times\{t\})$ is Legendrian for all $t\in [0,1]$.
 Two parametrised isotopies are equivalent if they differ by a diffeomorphism $\phi$ of $L\times [0,1]$ such that $\phi(L\times \{t\})=L\times \{t\}$ for all $t\in [0,1]$.
 A Legendrian isotopy is an equivalence class of parametrised Legendrian isotopies.

-Let us assume henceforth that all Legendrian submanifolds are {\it closed}.
 By the Legendrian isotopy extension theorem~\cite[Theorem~2.6.2]{Ge}, a~Legendrian isotopy of closed Legendrian submanifolds can be extended to a compactly supported contact isotopy of the ambient contact manifold.
-In particular, Legendrian isotopic links are ambiently contactomorphic.
+In particular, Legendrian isotopic Legendrian links are ambiently contactomorphic.

+Let us assume henceforth that Legendrian submanifolds are closed (i.e.\ compact and without boundary) and connected.

 A Legendrian isotopy parametrised by $\iota:L\times [0,1] \longrightarrow Y$ in a co-oriented contact manifold $(Y,\xi=\ker\alpha)$ is called {\it non-negative\/} if $\iota^*\alpha(\frac{\p}{\p t})\ge 0$ on $L\times [0,1]$.
 If the inequality is everywhere strict, the isotopy is called {\it positive}.
 Both properties do not depend on the parametrisation and on the choice of a contact form defining the co-oriented contact structure; they are also invariant under (co-orientation preserving) contactomorphisms.